πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Point p1 = {3, 7}; // cleaner

 In practice, typedef'd structs are the norm.
-Your code is shorter and more readable.
+The code is shorter and easier to read.

 printf("%d\n", c); // 1